ghga-de/milestones-docs/26-dracula-ant/technical_specification.md

   file_ids: list[str]  # all file IDs that are part of the dataset
 ```

-To populate this collections, the Work Package Service listens to events published by another service (to be clarified).
+To populate this collections, the Work Package Service listens to events published by another service.
+(To be clarified.)

 ## Human Resource/Time Estimation: